 When Your Heart Rate Spikes

 Sometimes, your pulse might jump up for a little while.
-Most of the time, you heart will slow down naturally.
-If not, or if it happens regularly, these things can help get that number down.
+Most of the time, your heart will slow down naturally.
+If not, or if it happens regularly, get medical help right away.
+A doctor may suggest one of the following.

 Vagal maneuvers: These physical actions can reset your heart rate.
 For example, hold your nose and breathe out of your mouth.
 It’s similar to when you want to pop your ears when you’re on an airplane.
 Or you can put your face in ice-cold water for several seconds or cough forcefully.